ibm-cloud-docs/netezza/admins/nztool.md

 3. For more information about command shortcuts, including which commands can have shortcuts created, see [Creating nz shortcuts with the nz install command](/docs/netezza?topic=netezza-nztool#nzinstall-shortcuts).
 4. You can set the `APISERVER_URL`, `NZ_USER`, and `NZ_PASSWORD` environment variables and forgo specifying the **-apiserver**, **-u**, and **-pw** options.

+Beginning with 11.2.2.10, the `APISERVER_URL` must be used instead of the host argument.
+To ensure optimal performance, you should redownload `nzcli` at least every other release.
+{: note}

 **NPSaaS command syntax**
 {: #npsaassyntax}